A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Structure

 \section{Model Structure}

-For a given choice task, suppose each person $n$ makes a one time of choice from a choice set $C_n$\footnote{This problem setup can be generalized to a repeated choice scenario.
-We choose one time of choice to avoid cluttering in the notation}.
-For each person $n$, observed data includes individual characteristics ($\bm{z}_n$), attributes of alternative $i$ ($\bm{x}_{in}$), and the chosen alternative $y_n$.
+\textbf{Problem Setup} Suppose for a choice task, each of N individuals makes a one-time choice from an individual-specific choice set $C_n$\footnote{This problem setup can be generalized to repeated choice.
+We choose one-time choice to simplify the notation}.
+Observed data for individual $n$ includes personal characteristics $\bm{z}_n$, attributes of each alternative $\bm{x_{in}} (\forall i\in C_n$), and the choice $y_n$.
+The conditional probability of person $n$ choosing alternative $i$ is $P(y_n=i|\bm{z_n}, \bm{x_{jn}} \forall j \in C_n)$.

-$V_{in}$ denotes the systematic utility of alternative $i$ to choice maker $n$.
-If tastes are homogeneous, $V_{in}$ is a function of attributes.
-A simple example is a linear function in Eqn. \ref{eqn:util_mnl_homo}.
-Systematic taste heterogeneity is usually specified as a group of interactions between attributes and characteristics (Eqn. \ref{eqn:util_mnl_hete}).
-Interaction effects are specified according to prior assumptions and verified by statistical tests.

-Since how taste varies across choice makers may not be known as a \textit{priori}, we propose a data-driven approach to represent systematic taste heterogeneity: using a neural network (TasteNet) to model taste parameters as flexible functions of characteristics (Eqn. \ref{eqn:beta_tastenet}).

-Inputs of TasteNet are choice-maker $n$'s characteristics ($\bm{z_n}$).
-Neural network weights ($\bm{w}$) are unknown parameters to estimate.
-Output of the network $\bm{\beta_n}^{TN}$ correspond to a full set or a subset of the coefficients in an ordinary MNL utility (e.g. Eqn. \ref{eqn:util_mnl_hete}).
-The meaning of each element of $\bm{\beta_n}^{TN}$ is defined by the MNL module, where TasteNet is embedded.

-We can divide the systematic utility into a parametric part and a flexible part (Eqn. \ref{eqn:util_tastenet}).
-The parametric part is a manually specified utility function.
-It can include interactions and nonlinear transformations.
-The flexible part is a sum of alternative attributes weighted by taste coefficients predicted by the TasteNet.
-We can model all, a subset of or none of the taste coefficients by the neural network.
-Note that each taste coefficient (e.g. time coefficient) is \textit{either} learned by a neural network \textit{or} manually specified.
+If tastes are homogeneous across individuals, the systematic utility ($V_{in}$) of alternative $i$ to a person $n$ can be specified as a linear combination of $K_i$ attributes (Eqn. \ref{eqn:util_mnl_homo}), where $\beta_{ki}$ represents homogeneous \textbf{taste} for attribute $x_{ki}$; and $\beta_{0i}$ is the alternative-specific constant for alternative $i$.

+More realistically, tastes vary across individuals.
+A systematic utility typically includes interactions between alternative attributes and individual characteristics.
+Eqn. \ref{eqn:util_mnl_hete} shows such an example, where $\gamma_{pqi}$ represents the interaction effect between the p-th attribute of alternative i ($x_{pin}$), and the q-th characteristics ($z_{qn}$) of individual $n$; and $I_i$ is a set of such pairwise interactions between alternative i's attributes and individual characteristics.
+Interaction effects are specified based on theory or hypothesis.
+Given numerous function forms and set of interactions, it can be challenging to test all possible scenarios.